xynlophyl/learning_compsci/README.md

-## Data Structures
+# learning: collation of all my research projects

+### algorithm

-  ### Implemenation of basic data structures , as well as using them in practice on LeetCode questions
+Implemenation of basic data structures , as well as applications in LeetCode questions

-## Artificial Intelligence
+### deep:
+- Implementations of deep learning systems (e.g. minitorch)
+- Implementations of deep learning research papers

+### machine:
-  ### Notes on machine learning concepts from educational and personal research studies
+- Notes on machine learning concepts

-### This repository helps me keep track of concepts I learn in my Computer Science career, as well as any preparation I have for technical interviews.
+- Implementations of basic statistical ML models

+### reinforcement:
+- Implementation of RL research papers
+- Application and benchmarking in various environments (e.g. OpenAI gym, Unity ML-Agents)